Ukrainian-History/autoBWF/docs/splicelame.rst

 ``subprocess.call()`` function with the ``shell=True`` argument.
 This is a theorectical security risk, as a maliciously-crafted EDL file obtained from an untrusted source could result in a shell injection attack.
-It is mitigated by the fact that such a malicious file should be easily recognizable by simple visual inspection.
+It is mitigated by the fact that such a malicious file would be easily detectable by simple visual inspection.

 autolame